-Neural stem cells were discovered in the 1980s, in songbirds the cells were inferred to exist because the numbers of neurons waxed and waned with the seasons, peaking when the birds learned songs.
+Neural stem cells were discovered in the 1980s, in songbirds-the cells were inferred to exist because the numbers of neurons waxed and waned with the seasons, peaking when the birds learned songs.
 Moving songbirds far from food, forcing them to sing longer, resulted in more brain neurons, thanks to the stem cells.
 In the 1990s, researchers identified the cells in brain slices from marmosets and tree shrews given a drug that marks dividing cells.
-Then they were discovered in humans when a researcher learned that patients with tongue and larynx cancer were taking the drug to mark their cancer cells.
-Five patients donated their brains after their deaths, and researchers identified the cells.
+Then they were discovered in humans when a researcher learned of patients taking a drug to mark their tongue and larynx cancer cells.
+The drug also marked neural stem cells.
+When five of the patients donated their brains, researchers were able to see human neural stem cells for the first time.
 Today, human neural stem and progenitor cells are being used to screen drugs and are being delivered as implants to experimentally treat a variety of brain disorders.
 One day, a person's neural stem cells may be coaxed to help heal from within.